Divorce and Family Law banner

 Thank you for your enquiry.

-You do need family law advice on the business and your financial settlement options.
+You do need family law advice on starting divorce proceedings, the likely prospects of your staying at the family home and your financial settlement options.
 We would therefore ask you to call us on 0203 959 9123 to arrange an appointment to discuss how we can help you.
-Please call us.

 Please note the answer provided above is for information purposes only.
 It does not constitute legal advice.
 In order for OTS Solicitors to provide legal advice you would need to instruct OTS Solicitors family law team.
 If you would like to proceed with legal advice and consult with our family law solicitors please call us on 0203 959 9123.